Joseph Warren Revere (general): Early life and naval career

-On October 4 1842, Rosanna Duncan Lamb (April 16, 1818 - July 26, 1910) married Joseph Warren Revere in Boston.
+On October 4, 1842, Rosanna Duncan Lamb (April 16, 1818 - July 26, 1910) married Joseph Warren Revere in Boston.
 They had 5 children, although the first 3 died during childhood: John Revere (1844-1849), Frances Jane Revere (1849-1859), and Thomas Duncan Revere (1853-1856).
 The youngest two were lawyer Paul Revere (1856-1901) and banker Augustus Lefebvre Revere (1861-1910), who both lived through adulthood.

 In 1846, Revere was deeply involved in the American Conquest of California, part of the Mexican-American War.
-In June 1846, the Californios declared their independence from America, creating the California Republic and raising Bear Flags across California.
-On the morning of July 9, 1846, Revere and 70 naval troops arrived at Yerba Buena, lowered the Bear Flag, and raised the American flag in its place - thereby claiming San Francisco as American territory.
-Later that day, Revere and troops repeated the flag replacement at Sonoma Plaza in Sonoma, California.
-Revere's actions assisted American forces in bringing the California Republic to an end after 25 days of independence.
+On June 15, 1846, a small group of immigrant American settlers captured the small Mexican garrison at Sonoma, declared the independence of California from Mexico by proclaiming the California Republic, and raised the Bear Flag.
+On the morning of July 9, 1846, 70 U.S. naval troops arrived at Yerba Buena (San Francisco), lowered the Bear Flag in Portsmouth Square, and raised the American flag in its place.
+Later that day, Revere repeated the flag replacement at Sonoma.
+This ended the brief 25-day existence of the California Republic, which had controlled a localized area in and around San Francisco.

-In 1846, Revere patented Rancho San Geronimo, 8,701 acres of land seized during the Mexican-American war.
-Revere created a plantation at Rancho San Geronimo, selling timber and farming potatoes.
-He enslaved Coast Miwok people, native to the Marin County area, to operate the plantation.
+In 1846, Revere patented Rancho San Geronimo, 8,701 acres of land seized during the Mexican-American War.
+Revere created a plantation at Rancho San Geronimo, introducing potatoes to the area and selling timber.
+According to the Sonoma Museum, Revere enslaved Coast Miwok people, native to the Marin County area, and used their "forced...labor" to operate the plantation.
 However, two months later, the Army transferred Revere to San Diego, and Revere "is said to have left the property in the care of a Native-American [presumably Coast Miwok] foreman."

 Circa 1847, Revere continued to invade Mexican territory in the Mexican–American War.
 He was commended for his bravery in battle.